chunlinli/sumdag/README.md

 The directory `./example` contains the R code for replicating the real data application.

 The directory `./simulations` contains the R code for simulation studies.

+The directory `./shiny/shinyapp` contains the R code for Shiny App.

 ## Preliminaries